WandeRum/GSimp/README.md

 # GSimp
 GSimp is a Gibbs sampler-based missing value imputation approach.

 **GSimp simulation.Rmd** is a vignette of using GSimp for the MNAR imputation and comparing GSimp with other imputation methods on simulation dataset.
-It also contains a simulation dataset generation algorithm.\n**GSimp.R** contains the core functions for GSimp.
+It also contains a simulation dataset generation algorithm.

+**GSimp.R** contains the core functions for GSimp.

 **MNAR_evaluation.R** contains MNAR generation and evaluation functions which are part of our missing value imputation evaluation pipeline.